machine-learning-apps/self-hosted-k8s-runner/README.md

     > export ACTIONS_PAT=<YOUR_PAT>

-2. Store these secrets on your K8s cluster, along with role bindings on the `actions` namespace:
+2. Store these secrets on your K8s cluster, along with role bindings in the `actions` namespace:

     > ./k8s_setup/setup.sh